 Is this the best coffee in LA?
 Who the f*ck knows, but it’s certainly delicious.
 And if that’s a critical detail for you when it comes to getting as much work done as possible, head to this Silver Lake cafe immediately.
 The place is certainly more of a restaurant than an all-day hang, but come here any day of the week and you’ll see plenty of laptops.
 The food is simple but good, and you can usually scrounge up an outlet if you need one.

 This cult coffee chain has expanded all over the city and no matter what time you go, there will definitely be a line of girls you went to college with waiting for their mint mojito iced coffee.
 Mayhem aside, we love Philz because it’s one of the best places to set up shop and plow through some work.
 There are tables everywhere, the Wi-Fi is strong, and there are enough outlets for all of Downtown combined.

 One of LA’s most under-appreciated coffee chains, Groundwork has great locations across the city.
 But our choice for getting work done is their Arts District spot, solely based on how big the place is.
 There are long communal tables, plenty of booths, and a separate upper section where you can judge everyone from a safe distance.
 It can certainly get crowded and almost everyone is on their laptops, but don’t fear - there are plenty of outlets to go around.

-Chimney’s location might be a bit off the beaten path in Chinatown, but you’re here because parking is plentiful (and free), the space is comfortable, and you can’t deal with the downtown crowds today.
-The coffee is good, and the Hokkaido brick toast is an excellent snack while you cry into your laptop for the fourth day in a row.
+Chimney’s location might be a bit off the beaten path in Chinatown, but you’re here because parking is plentiful (and free), the space is comfortable, and you can’t deal with the Downtown crowds today.
+The coffee is good, and the menu is full of excellent snacks if you get hungry while crying into your laptop.